benfurber/bank_ruby/README.md

 I considered how much delegation (and thus objects) was reasonable for this project considering the scope.
 My first draft had two objects, one for the account and a another for transactions.
 After completing those two, I decided a third sense for printing the statement.
 This was because more complexity was needed for it than I initially thought and so it made sense to delegate that code away from Account.
 I did consider doing separate objects for deposits and withdrawals (sharing attributes through a module), but as only a string separates their functional difference it seemed like too much.

+One small bonus functionality is about the date.
+By default the day's date is added by a transaction, but the user can choose to provide a custom date of their own in a strict dd/mm/yyyy format.

 ### Prerequisites

 1. [Ruby is installed](https://www.ruby-lang.org/en/documentation/installation/)